 We use a freshwater humic source to make our own liquid extract in-house with sustainably harvested and certified organic sea plants.
 That’s part of the reason why Root Anchor is one of the most bioactive root enhancers and soil conditioners in the world.

-Root Anchor is a humic and sea plant complex, enriched with licorice root and sea lettuce.
+Root Anchor is our humic and sea plant complex.

 It is a highly concentrated blend of our full-spectrum humic extract with a sea plant complex, which includes green, red, and brown kelp combined with single-celled algae.